isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

             }
         ]

-defining it's name, access type, and hook name.
-In roles new command can be
+to define its name, access type, and hook name.
+And in ``roles`` the new command can then be specified:
-used:

 .. code-block:: javascript